Leah works in mental health. She used Misfits Market's organic produce service for roughly half a year.

 It was also around this time that I started noticing that the produce in my boxes was also arriving badly bruised (to the point where it was inedible), rotting or actually rotten, or sprouting.
-I always have potatoes in the house, and I understand that organic produce may go bad quicker, but to have a box full of potatoes sprout and be mushy by the time they arrive or within days of arrival, to have carrots be soft and mushy on the day they arrive, and to have 3/4ths of the produce be inedible by the time it arrives on my doorstep seemed unacceptable to me, and like even more of a waste.
+I always have potatoes in the house, and I understand that organic produce may go bad quicker, but to have a box full of potatoes sprout and be mushy by the time they arrive or within days of arrival, to have carrots be soft and mushy on the day they arrive, and to have 3/4ths of the produce be inedible by the time it arrives on my doorstep seemed unacceptable to me.
+This seemed like even more of a waste.

 If you have an allergy to a specific type of produce, you may want to rethink a subscription to Misfits Market.
 When I explained that I have an allergy to a specific item, the response from customer service was:

 We will note your allergy in your account to restrict it from being packed into your box.
 Our team will make every effort to accommodate your allergy.
 However at this time we are not able to guarantee that this item or item(s) will never make it into one of your orders.

 Of course, that specific item made it into nearly every one of my orders, and when I complained about it and the waste it was causing, their solution was to "give it to someone else."
 So they didn't see any issue with me paying for a subscription box that continually had items that they knew I was allergic to and couldn't use, and the best resolution they could come up to was to just give them to someone else.
 The whole basis for using Misfits Market was to save money, but I found myself throwing money into the garbage week after week.

 A Terrible Box